- Future Students

 See the Department of Education section of the catalog.
 Prerequisites may also apply

 Note: The above is an interdisciplinary major.
+Grade requirement for BAE ≥2.8 cumulative average and ≥2.0 in each class listed above.
 See an advisor to determine if courses required by this major may be taken in partial fulfillment of the GECR.
 A minor is not required, but highly recommended.
 The above major takes more than 12 quarters at 15-16 credits a quarter.